-Valmet's Internal Audit assesses the efficiency and appropriateness of the Company's operations and examines the functioning of internal controls.
-It provides reasonable assurance of the correctness of financial and operational reporting, compliance with applicable laws and regulations, and proper management of the Company's assets.
-Additionally, Internal Audit proactively encourages the development of risk management in Valmet's various operations.
+Valmet has an Internal Audit department separate from the operational management.
+The duties of Internal Audit include assessing the efficiency and appropriateness of the Company's operations and examine the functioning of internal controls.
+It seeks to provide reasonable assurance of the correctness of financial and operational reporting, proper management of the Company's assets and compliance with applicable laws and regulations.
+Furthermore, Internal Audit proactively encourages the development of risk management in Valmet's various operations.
 The Head of Internal Audit reports administratively to the CFO and directly to the President and CEO and to the Audit Committee.